JAForbes/dphoto-lambdas/readme.md

 It will grab the latest `zip` of your master branch and upload it to an S3 bucket that you specify.
-It then creates / updates the lambda functions source code to reference a file within that newly upload zip
+It then creates / updates the lambda functions source code to reference a file within that newly uploaded zip

 Example `lambdas.json`
 ----------------------